wbazant/markerAlignmentsPaper/paper.md

  We have also provided a comparison of data processed by our method with several other sources, demonstrating a robust incremental improvement - we achieve higher sensitivity overall, we are able to report of taxa not available in the reference, and enough reliability and throughput to let us proces thousands of samples for MicrobiomeDB.

+## Methods
+- preparing a hold-out set
+- concluding the MAPQ filter is to blame

+Methods of differentiating species through their sequences can be tested in silico through simulation [@hovhannisyan2020crossmapper].
+We use `wgsim` [@li2011wgsim] to simulate reads from EukDetect's reference of BUSCOs from OrthoDB [@kriventseva2019orthodb], and use `bowtie2` [@langmead2012fast] to align them back to the reference.

+When using `wgsim` we set read length to 100, base error rate to 0, and other parameters set to their default values unless otherwise specified.

+We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
+We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
+Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

+First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
+We run EukDetect to establish how well the tool currently works when given unknown species.
+Then we run `bowtie2` and apply the MAPQ >= 30 filter, as well as the "four reads in two markers" filter.
+We also try a modification to EukDetect to instead filter on MAPQ >= 5 used by default in MetaPhlAn.

+We follow with an analysis of simulated reads.
+We simulate a large number of reads and align them.
+For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
+Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map, similarly to how the values are used by the OPAL framework [@meyer2019assessing].
+For reads that do not align back to the BUSCO they are sampled from, we annotate the mismatch with a level of the lowest common taxon containing source and match, with help of the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.

+We do this in three contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), equivalently sampled reads which are then modified ( a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).
+In the first two cases, we consider the read to map correctly if it maps to the same taxon, and in the case of mapping species from a hold-out set, if it maps to another taxon of the same genus.

+Similarity of reference sequences makes mapping reads more difficult, and the need for strain-level differentiation in fields like genomic epidemiology has inspired the creation of specialized aligners like KMA [@clausen2018rapid].
+To understand how `bowtie2` is affected by duplication of sequences, we prepare an index of 371 species from the reference where each sequence is included once as originally, and once after extending it by a single "A" base.

+To summarize, here is a list of different experiments:
+1. Simulate samples from a hold-out set with an unknown taxon at 0.1 coverage, run EukDetect
+2. Use same samples, run `bowtie2`, and only use EukDetect's two filters (MAPQ >= 30, and "four reads in four markers")
+3. Use same samples, run EukDetect modified to use MAPQ >= 5 instead of MAPQ >=30
+4. Simulate a read from reference, align back to the reference
+5. Simulate a read from hold-out set, align to the remaining reference
+6. Simulate a mutated read from reference, align back to the reference
+7. Simulate a read from reference, align back to duplicated reference

+For 1. - 3., we simulate presence and count detection of species in samples.
+For 4. - 7. we simulate reads and check for agreement between source species and species of matched marker for each read, as well as MAPQ of alignments.

 ## Data availability
 All our software is publicly available under the MIT license: the Python package, (*github.com/wbazant/marker_alignments*), the Nextflow workflow (*github.com/wbazant/marker-alignments-nextflow*), and a mix of Python, Make, and Bash scripts to produce simulations, comparisons, and figures for this publication (*github.com/wbazant/markerAlignmentsPaper*).